EliasClawson/EliasClawson.github.io/index.markdown

-### Embedded Controls Engineer
+### Embedded and Controls Engineer
+Bachelor of Science in Electrical and Computer Engineering (BS ECE - BYU)

-Mission statement/Purpose here
+Mission statement/Purpose here (Half rock, half man, half dream)

 Links to github and others